ParadropLabs/captive-portal/README.md

 * CP\_LANDING\_URL: URL to redirect users after they are logged in.
 * CP\_LOCATION: Location associated with the chute instance.
 * CP\_EXPIRATION: Expiration time (seconds) for client sessions.
 * CP\_ALLOW\_DOMAIN: Special destination domain(s) to allow unrestricted.
   This should be a space separated list of domains, e.g. "example.com example.org".

+The following variables pertain to RADIUS authentication and accounting.

+* CP\_RADIUS\_SERVER: RADIUS server address.
+* CP\_RADIUS\_SECRET: RADIUS server secret.
+* CP\_RADIUS\_USERNAME: Username for RADIUS authentication.
+* CP\_RADIUS\_PASSWORD: Password for RADIUS authentication.
+* CP\_RADIUS\_NAS\_ID: NAS Identifier for RADIUS.

+If CP\_RADIUS\_SERVER is defined, RADIUS support will be enabled, and all of these variables are expected to be set appropriately.

+Current limitations:

+* The code expects authentication and accounting to use the same server address and secret at the default ports, 1812 and 1813.
+* All user sessions will be attributed to the same username and password.
+  They can be distinguished by Calling-Station-Id (determined by MAC address) and Acct-Session-Id (determined by a counter that resets to zero at startup).

 Login Flow
 ----------